svkucheryavski/svelte-plots-basic/README.md

 `svelte-plots-basic` is a [Svelte](https://svelte.dev) component library for making simple responsive 2D and 3D plots/charts.
 The plots are created by generating [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) inside HTML document.

 One can think of this library as "Lego" bricks for plots.
 It has two groups of components: for 2D and for 3D plots.
 The 2D components are more developed while 3D components remain quite basic.
-In addition to `svelte`, the package has one direct dependence, [mdatools-js](https://github.com/svkucheryavski/mdatools-js) library, which is used for vector/matrix operations, statistics, and other manipulations with data values.
+In addition to `svelte`, the package requires the [mdatools-js](https://github.com/svkucheryavski/mdatools-js) library as a peer dependency.
+It is used for vector/matrix operations, statistics, and other manipulations with data values.

 ## Showcase